openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Any of the OAuth 2.0 related specifications, such as [@RFC9126] and [@RFC9101], and Best Current Practice (BCP) documents, such as [@RFC8252] and [@I-D.ietf-oauth-security-topics], can be implemented on top of this specification.

 In summary, OpenID for Verifiable Presentations is a framework that requires profiling to achieve interoperability.
-Out of the features that are optional in this specification, a profile MUST select features that are mandatory and define a set of specific requirements.
+Profiling means defining:

+* what optional features are used or mandatory to implement, e.g., response encryption;
+* which values are permitted for parameters, e.g., credential format identifiers;
+* optionally, extensions for new features.

 ## Same Device Flow {#same_device}